Application deadline - July 1

 Diversity and Inclusion are core values and priorities of the University of Washington Bothell, and we reaffirm the campus commitment to diversity and the University of Washington Graduate School’s commitment to Equity & Justice in Graduate Programs.
 We are dedicated to a diverse, equitable, and inclusive admission process and encourage systemically underrepresented and marginalized groups to apply to our graduate programs.
 Within the School of STEM, we are constantly reexamining and challenging our policies and procedures to ensure the continued advancement of a culture of access, inclusion, and equity.

-- Visit the UW Grad School Application and click on ‘Create a New Applicant Profile’ to begin your application process:
+Visit the UW Grad School Application website and click on ‘Create a New Applicant Profile’ to begin your application process:

 - Complete the corresponding applicant profile form, and continue to the Graduate School Application.

 - In “Step 1” of the Application, choose "Graduate Non-Matriculated."

 - In “Step 2” of the Application, choose "Electrical Engineering (MSEE) - Bothell" as the program.

 Upload your unofficial transcripts showing completion of a bachelor's degree and all graduate certificate prerequisites.